History of antisemitism in the United States: Populism

 In the middle of the 19th century, a number of German Jewish immigrants founded investment banking firms which later became mainstays of the industry.
-Most prominent Jewish banks in the United States were investment banks, rather than commercial banks.
-Although Jews played only a minor role in the nation's commercial banking system, the prominence of Jewish investment bankers such as the Rothschild family in Europe, and Jacob Schiff, of Kuhn, Loeb & Co. in New York City, made the claims of antisemites believable to some.
+Most prominent Jewish banks in the United States were big city investment banks, rather than local commercial banks.
+Although Jews played only a minor role in the nation's small town banks, system, the prominence of Jewish investment bankers such as the Rothschild family in Europe, and Jacob Schiff, of Kuhn, Loeb & Co. in New York City, made the claims of antisemites believable to some.

-One example of allegations of Jewish control of world finances, during the 1890s, is Mary Elizabeth Lease, an American farming activist and populist from Kansas, who frequently blamed the Rothschilds and the "British bankers" as the source of farmers' ills.

-The Morgan Bonds scandal injected populist antisemitism into the 1896 presidential campaign.
-It was disclosed that President Grover Cleveland had sold bonds to a syndicate which included J. P. Morgan and the Rothschilds house, bonds which that syndicate was now selling for a profit, the Populists used it as an opportunity to uphold their view of history, and argue that Washington and Wall Street were in the hands of the international Jewish banking houses.

-Another focus of antisemitic feeling was the allegation that Jews were at the center of an international conspiracy to fix the currency and thus the economy to a single gold standard.
+Another focus of antisemitic fear was the allegation that Jews were at the center of an international conspiracy to fix the currency and thus the economy to a single gold standard.